How to Make Accurate Project Estimations

 • Delivery phase: transfer of documentation and intellectual property, deployment, and implementation of the solution, including publishing on marketplaces, training, presentation of the product, if necessary, and more.

 How does it work in practice?
-Here you can see an example of how we broke down into milestones and user stories the structure of a health & wellness digital platform.
+Here you can see an example of how we broke down the structure of a Health and Wellness digital platform into milestones and user stories.

 Pro Tip: When defining the scope of the project, it can be very helpful to visualize everything needed to be accomplished, organize tasks into multiple levels, and display these elements graphically.
 For that purpose, we use the Miro platform.
-With Miro's help, we develop the project's hierarchical structure that makes it easier to oversee a complex project and make sure every task gets done.
+This MVP tool for product development helps develop the project's hierarchical structure making it easier to oversee a complex project and ensure every task gets done.

-When creating a WBS for a future project, we follow four fundamental principles:
+When creating a WBS for a future project, we follow four fundamental principles that help with project management cost estimation and prioritization:

 • Hierarchy: every 'child' on the graph has a hierarchical relationship with its parent task.